-While everyone’s situation is different, in most cases obtaining legal representation to pursue your child’s rights under the IDEA is more affordable than you might otherwise think.
-Depending on the specific circumstances surrounding your case, there may be options available to defray or lessen the direct cost to you.
-Moreover, because the IDEA is what is known as a fee shifting statute, if you as the parent initiate due process proceedings against your school district and prevail, you may be entitled to reimbursement for all reasonable attorney’s fees and costs.
+While everyone’s situation is different, in most cases obtaining legal representation to pursue your child’s rights under the IDEA is far more affordable than you might think.
+Depending on the specific circumstances surrounding your case, there may be options available to lessen, or even eliminate, the direct cost to you.
+Moreover, because the IDEA is what is known as a fee shifting statute, if a parent initiates due process proceedings against a school district and prevails, a parent is entitled to reimbursement for all reasonable attorney fees and costs.

-The “IDEA” is a federal law that ensures special education to eligible children with disabilities.
+IDEA is a federal law that ensures special education to eligible children with disabilities.
 The IDEA governs how states and public agencies address the educational needs of children with disabilities from birth to the age of 21.
-Pursuant to the IDEA, each child with a disability must be provided with a free, appropriate public education (“FAPE”) that prepares them for further education, employment, and independent living.
+Pursuant to the IDEA, each child with a disability must be provided with a free, appropriate public education (FAPE) that prepares them for further education, employment, and independent living.

-The IDEA is formerly known as the Education for All Handicapped Children Act, and has been amended several times since its enactment in 1974.
+The IDEA was formerly known as the Education for All Handicapped Children Act, and has been amended several times since its enactment in 1974.

-No. Although special education is often thought of as something that occurs only in a special education classroom, special education is a level of service and not a location.
+No. Although special education is often thought of as something that occurs only in a special education classroom, special education is a level of service, not a location.
 Public school districts are required to maintain a “continuum of placement options” where special education services may be provided to eligible students based upon their individual needs.
 These placement options range from the regular education classroom to full-time special education classrooms outside of the school district.
-More importantly, the IDEA mandates that students with disabilities be educated in the least restrictive environment (often referred to as LRE) to the maximum extent appropriate, requiring school districts to educate students with disabilities with non-disabled peers.
+More importantly, the IDEA mandates that students with disabilities be educated in the least restrictive environment (LRE) to the maximum extent appropriate, requiring school districts to educate students with disabilities with non-disabled peers.
 In fact, Pennsylvania case law requires school districts to provide students with disabilities the full array supplementary aids and supports in the regular education environment (or at the very least, be able to demonstrate that the student cannot be successfully included in the regular education environment with supplementary aids and supports) prior to recommending a more restrictive placement on the continuum.
-It is also important to remember that determining the success of a student with disabilities in the regular education environment is based upon his or her own ability levels and not what would be expected of a non-disabled peer in the same class.
+It is also important to remember that determining the success of a student with disabilities in the regular education environment is based upon his or her own ability, not what would be expected of a non-disabled peer in the same class.

-Yes, for most relevant purposes, Pennsylvania charter schools are considered to be public schools just like any other public school district in the State.
-As such, save for a few minor distinctions, Pennsylvania charter schools are largely required to adhere to the same obligations as public schools in terms of providing eligible children a free and appropriate public education (“FAPE”).
+Yes, for most relevant purposes, Pennsylvania charter schools are considered to be public schools just like any other public school district..
+As such, save for a few minor distinctions, Pennsylvania charter schools are largely required to adhere to the same obligations as public schools in terms of providing eligible children a free and appropriate public education (FAPE).
 In other words, like all public schools, Pennsylvania charter schools must identify, evaluate and develop an appropriate program for all children who require special education.